SUPREME LP RECORDINGS

 BOTTOM LINE: Scheherazade was one of the finest RCA "original recordings" made in the U.S. It has all their unique strengths, but with fewer, and less audible, weaknesses.
 It isn't RCA's "best classical recording", let alone "the best classical recording of all time", but the paralyzing sonics in the 4th movement might still make this a "must have" LP for many listeners.

-THE ORIGINAL PRESSINGS
+THE ORIGINAL RCA PRESSINGS

 REINER/ORIGINAL "SHADED/WHITE DOG"- These records are extremely variable in sound, from pressing to pressing, and even when the Stamper Number ("1S") is the same.
 I would advise to never purchase a copy without auditioning it first, or with some other "buyer protection", at least when there is "big money" at stake.